DaanDeMeyer/reproc/README.md

 before calling `fcntl` will still inherit the file descriptors created by `pipe`.

-To get around this race condition on Linux and the BSD's process-lib uses the `pipe2` function which takes the `O_CLOEXEC` flag as an argument.
+To get around this race condition on Linux process-lib uses the `pipe2` function which takes the `O_CLOEXEC` flag as an argument.
 This ensures the file descriptors of the created pipe are not inherited by child processes.

 Unfortunately, `pipe2` is not available on OSX.
 Instead, process-lib deals with the problem in two ways: